 FAQs

-Q: Will AI assistants like Emmie or Savva replace doctors or nurses?
+Q1: Will AI assistants like Emmie and Art replace doctors or nurses?

-A: No. They automate documentation and explanations, but humans remain responsible for care, empathy, and decision-making.
+A: No. They may automate documentation and summaries, but clinicians remain responsible for care and decision-making.

-A: They are improving quickly but not perfect.
-Safe deployment requires human review to ensure guidance remains reliable and trustworthy.
+A: They are improving quickly but are not perfect.
+Safe deployment requires human review and careful oversight.

 A: Yes, if training data is biased.
-Developers must test broadly to prevent unequal care and ensure fairness across populations.
+Developers need broad testing and clear oversight so the systems work more consistently across populations.

 A: Oversight is emerging.
 WHO, FDA, and CMS are creating frameworks to ensure safety, accountability, and equitable use of healthcare AI.